 Paying off more than the minimum each month is great, but coming up with a payoff strategy could offer a better outcome in the long run.
 Employing a method that works for your lifestyle could result in things like building momentum, alleviating stress, possibly making it simpler overall to conquer debt.

-• Snowball.
-Like a snowball rolling down a hill, this method starts with the smallest debt balances first, then builds towards the larger balances.
-You’d start by determining the balance of debt, from smallest to largest, without considering interest rate.
-Then, pay the minimum on each bill, with the exception of the smallest—all extra cash is put towards paying off the smallest loan until it’s eliminated.
-From there, roll that payment amount into the next smallest debt, until it’s gone.
-Keep the pattern going until all debt is gone.
+• Snowball Like a snowball rolling down a hill, this method starts with the smallest debt balances first, then builds towards the larger balances.
+You start by listing your debt balances from smallest to largest, without considering interest rate.
+You then put extra cash toward the smallest bill, while paying the minimum on all of the others.
+Once that bill is eliminated, you put extra cash toward the next-smallest bill.
+You keep the pattern going until all debt is gone.

-Snowball method sometimes gets a bad rap because focusing on small debt balances first could mean paying more interest in the long run.
-But, the Snowball Method may have a positive psychological effect.
-Repaying smaller debts faster could lead someone to feel a sense of accomplishment that may then help them power through the rest of the debt repayment process.
+The snowball method sometimes gets a bad rap because focusing on small debt balances first could mean paying more interest in the long run.
+But this method can actually have a positive psychological effect.
+Wiping away smaller debts can give you a sense of accomplishment that helps you power through the rest of the debt repayment process.

-• Avalanche.
-If small wins off the bat don’t matter much, then some might turn to the Avalanche Method.
-This strategy starts with paying down the biggest interest rate debt first, paying minimums on all other debts, and contributing all free cash to the bill with the highest interest charges until it’s paid down or off.
+• Avalanche If small wins off the bat don’t matter much, then you might turn to the avalanche method.
+This strategy starts with paying down the biggest interest rate debt first, paying minimums on all other debts.
+You contribute all free cash to the bill with the highest interest rate until it’s paid down or off.
 Continue, paying down debt with the next highest interest rate.
 Keep going until all debt is gone.

 Consolidating Multiple Debts

-If a person’s carrying high-interest debt on multiple credit cards, it can feel overwhelming.
-Multiple bills, due dates, and accounts could lead to confusion of amounts due, missed payments, and possibly the penalties that can come with missing payments.
+Having multiple bills, due dates, and accounts can lead to confusion over amounts due, resulting in missed payments and late fees.
 For some, a credit card consolidation loan might help to cut through the confusion by rolling all their revolving debt into one unsecured personal loan.

 How can a personal loan possibly help?
-If a person has an outstanding amount owed on multiple cards, they may be able to consolidate all the debt into one personal loan with a single fixed rate payment.
+If you have outstanding amounts owed on multiple cards, you may be able to consolidate all the debt into one personal loan with a single fixed rate payment.

-What’s more, unsecured personal loans oftentimes come with a fixed interest rate that’s lower than the average credit card rate, which means less interest charges could accrue month over month.
+What’s more, unsecured personal loans often come with a fixed interest rate that’s lower than the average credit card rate, which means less interest charges could accrue each month.

-Depending on how quickly a person pays off a personal loan, they could save money on interest over the life of the loan with a lower fixed APR.
-Streamlining debt might also lead to peace of mind for some—as does a set term with a final payment date, instead of a revolving debt like a credit card.
-It’s one payment a month, with one rate and a payoff date; instead of multiple open-ended debts of differing amounts with varied APRs.
+Depending on how quickly you pay off a personal loan, you could save money on interest over the life of the loan with a lower fixed APR.
+Streamlining debt can also lead to more peace of mind, as can having a set term with a final payment date, instead of a revolving debt like a credit card.
+Rather than having multiple open-ended debts of differing amounts with varied APRs, you end up with one payment a month, with one rate and a payoff date.

 Unsecured personal loans aren’t for everyone.
 While their APRs are generally lower than credit cards, not everyone will qualify for the lowest possible rates.
 And taking out a personal loan is still taking out additional debt, so it’s important to weigh the ramifications of adding a loan to one’s credit history.